mne-tools/mne-bids/README.md

 MNE-BIDS
 ========

-This is a repository for experimental code for creating BIDS-compatible folders with MNE.
+This is a repository for creating BIDS-compatible datasets with MNE.
-All of this is considered as work-in-progress.

 Installation
 ------------